nlopez39/homework-1/README.md

 ## Installation

 To install this onto your local computer:
-1. Make a copy of the
+1. Make a copy of the repository with `git clone`

 ## Usage